nabilfadjar/spark-search-engine/Action-Plan.md

  - Check if each row contains a valid and unique ID.
 This approach can be done be collating all the row IDs as key/value pair and check if the length of the result set of key/value pair is equal the the number of posts given (length of the number of valid posts rows)

-## Indexing dataset
+## Inverted Index Data set
-This step is crucial for a search engine for allowing fast access to the data set essentially acheiving a near `O(1)` time complexitiy
+This step is crucial for a search engine for allowing fast access to the data set essentially acheiving a near `O(1)` time complexitiy.

+The Inverted Index data set would be produced through implementating TF-IDF (Term Frequency - Inverse Document Frequency)